 Nowadays, one of the most common diseases most people suffer from is diabetes, to be more specific – type 2 diabetes.
 As a matter of fact, only in the US, 29.1 million people have this condition, and around 8.1 million of them are actually undiagnosed.

 This number is expected to rise.
-Doctors and scientists are predicting that by 2030 there will be half a billion people with diabetes worldwide.
+Doctors and scientists are predicting that by 2030 there will be half a billion people with chronic disease worldwide.

-Big portions of high fats and processed sugar make up for an average diet of every single person causing them to become susceptible to this type of disease.
-To treat or prevent this condition, there need to be made some lifestyle changes.
+Big portions of high fats and processed sugar make up for the average diet of every single person causing them to become susceptible to this type of disease.
+To treat or prevent this condition, there need to be made lifestyle changes.

 But, there are a couple of natural superfoods and supplements which can help treat and improve the health of these people.
 One such superfood is Mulberries.
-It is something anyone who has diabetes must try.
+It is something anyone who has the disease must try.

-You should know that mulberries are actually deciduous large trees.
-They are native to subtropical, temperate and warm regions of Asia, Africa, and America.
+Mulberries are actually deciduous large trees.
+They are native to subtropical, temperate, and warm regions of Asia, Africa, and America.
 Every single fruit measures from 2-5 centimeters in length.

-Some species of mulberries look as purple-red color while ripening.
-However, sometimes they might be purple, red, white or multiple colors on the same berry.
-Below you will read about the most popular types of Mulberries based on every region.
+Some species of mulberries look a purple-red color while ripening.
+However, sometimes they might be purple, red, white, or multiple colors on the same berry.
+Below are the most popular types of Mulberries based on every region.

 Also, Mulberries Are a Source of:

-You should know that in Asia, people tend to use leaves from mulberry to treat diabetes.
+In Asia, people tend to use leaves from mulberry to control their blood sugar levels.
 The researchers from Minneapolis VA Medical Center Human Studies Committee decided to study this particular method.

-For the study, the participants involved 10 healthy control groups from 24 to 61 years old and then people with type 2 diabetes from 59 to 75 years old.
-The latter was getting oral hypoglycemic agents and had no complication.
+For the study, the participants involved 10 healthy control groups from 24 to 61 years old and then participants with type 2 diabetes from 59 to 75 years old.
+The latter was getting oral hypoglycemic agents and had no complications.

 According to the results of the study, those participants who ingested the extract from mulberry showed a significant reduction in blood sugar for the first 2 hours of the study in comparison to the placebo.

-The recommended dose for natural diabetes treatment is taking mg of mulberry extract from 2 to 3 times on a daily basis.
-Also, you can consume fresh mulberries; you can include them in jams, smoothies, and salads.
+People can take a mulberry extract 2 to 3 times on a daily basis, as recommended by a doctor.
+Or, they can consume fresh mulberries by including them in jams, smoothies, and salads.